Fundamental Constructs in Programming Languages: Facets of Funcons

 Appendix~\ref{app:controlflow} summarises the funcons for representing control flow.

-\QUESTION{How do funcons express flow of data?} A computation may involve multiple uses of the same data, e.g., so as to assign it to a variable as well as provide it as a result.
-It may also involve execution of the same computation with different data.
-The funcons for specifying such data flow involve a $\NAME{given-value}(V)$ entity that can be set to a computed value~$V$, and subsequently referenced as $\NAME{given}$.
+\QUESTION{How do funcons express flow of data?} A computation may involve multiple uses of the same data (e.g., so as to assign it to a variable as well as provide it as a result).
+It may also involve repeating the same computation with different data.
+The computations of funcons for specifying such data flow involve an auxiliary entity $\NAME{given-value}(V)$ that can be set to a computed value~$V$; the funcon $\NAME{given}$ gets the current value.

 Appendix~\ref{app:dataflow} summarises the funcons for representing data flow.